 Your pay may be reduced if you have time off work.
 Full-time and part-time workers are entitled to sick leave and annual leave, and this leave builds up over time.
-Casual workers may take time off work if sick, but are not entitled to paid sick leave, nor do they build up annual leave.
+Casual workers may take time off work if sick, but do not get paid sick leave and do not build up annual leave.
+Below are your annual leave and sick leave entitlements.